 Of course, there’s always Lightroom or Photoshop, for those that have them.

-These are the essential ideas for this essential guide to blog images.
+So for you to remember what you read today, these are the main ideas for this essential guide to blog images:

 - Remember that visual memory is the most common one; make use of this and start creating designs that will make your blog articles memorable (help people remember your article, but also what they read);

 - In case you have a blog that needs real photos, even your smartphone can be good enough.
 Just make sure you have the proper, natural light, plus a neutral background;

 - If you want to use designs, then save yourself some time and create a template.
 Use it for everything, maybe alternating the colors;